SaintChemistry/Last_Bastion/README.md

 - This project is **non-commercial** and provided for **educational and preservational intents**.
 No copyright infringement is implied or considered.
 - All code is released under the **MIT License**
 - No assets, code or binaries from the original work are used.
+- This is an original, fan-made project inspired by classic siege defense games.
+It is not affiliated with (in any way) or endorsed by Atari Games.
 - The original Rampart is owned by its respective rights holders.

 ### Getting Started